Nut vs Bolt: Types, and Differences with Screws and Rivets

 Weld nuts find widespread use in applications requiring high-strength connections, such as in construction, bridges, vehicle manufacturing, and other fields.
 They are welded into place to provide sturdy support and connection at their respective positions.

-3.Hex nuts
+3.Hex Nuts

 Hex nuts